Digital Markets Act: Ireland

 The Irish government published its position on 8 September 2020, during the public consultations held for the Digital Services Act Package.
 According to their statements, Irish authorities are not willing to assess the definition of "gatekeepers", as they explained that the occupation of a dominant position is not illegal.
 Moreover, they have also stressed that this particular aspect does not imply a diminution of consumer welfare and does not prevent innovation or new entrances in the digital market.

 Many of the companies that are likely to be targeted by the DMA have their headquarters in Ireland.
 The approach of the Irish Government towards Big Tech companies has often been the source of debates within the European Union.
 In 2016, the European Commission accused Ireland of granting Apple "illegal tax benefits".
 The General Court ruled in favour of Apple, but the Commission expressed its intention to appeal the ruling to the European Court of Justice.

 Rest of the world's position

+As with other pieces of complex legislation (the 'Brussels effect'), other countries have taken steps to copy the DMA.

+Brazil

+Draft legislation has been launched to implement a regulatory framework inspired by the European Union's Digital Markets Act.